 D1.1 Sort sets of data about people or things according to one attribute, and describe rules used for sorting.

-Skill: Sort and Classify Sets of Data
+Skill: Sorting and Classifying Sets of Data

 Sorting involves grouping objects that have a common characteristic (for example, objects that are large) and discarding those that do not (for example, objects that are not large).